 People leave reviews where they like, on their terms, so it’s likely you’re getting reviews on sites such as Yelp and Facebook, even though you’re not collecting there.
 You don’t own these reviews and they’re unverified, leaving your reputation open to threats.

-3rd party collection also helps improve your online reputation as you’re able to monitor the reviews you collect on those channels, and a consistent reputation improves trust in your company, driving customers and increasing reviews.
+Collecting Local Reviews also helps improve your online reputation as you’re able to monitor the reviews you collect on those channels, and a consistent reputation improves trust in your company, driving customers and increasing reviews.

 Optimise current UGC

 Google licensed Review Partners such as ourselves get your Seller Ratings in Google search results, by enabling Google to aggregate your review score.

 By joining a review platform, you can optimise the reviews you currently have by getting your Seller Ratings in your Google Ads, as well as stars in organic searches.

 By using your current reviews you help improve your rankings through purchase-affirming stars in the SERPS, which helps increase click-through rates and conversion, and with more browsers becoming buyers, this helps towards getting more reviews.

 Google themselves even highlight the need for reviews to increase your visibility in your Ads, and as we are aware with better visibility comes greater click-through rates, conversion, and thus reviewers.
 They state:

 Your ads aren’t as prominent as they could be if you used seller ratings.
 Seller ratings are automated extensions that help highly rated advertisers stand out.
 Gathered from reputable sources that aggregate business reviews, seller ratings show with Search Network and Google Shopping ads.
 You can get reviews to build your seller rating by signing up with Seller Ratings services.